Layering is a way to multiply plants quite easily, where a plant branch is buried to produce a new specimen.

 - It must be buried in good-quality substrate, rich and moist.

-- It is preferable to marcot in summer, during the month of August.
+- It is preferable to marcot or layer in summer, during the month of August.

 How to layer